Grace-Foreman/Git-Tutorial/README.md

 Welcome on and all to my git tutorial!
 If this is not being done live or you liked to read the instructions please click [here](/instructions.md)

-## Your Name Here
+## Grace Foreman Tina Gao

-- Your sentence here
+- Heart rate looks like a cos fuction

 ## Partner Name Here